Personal and business tax

 Understanding Your Income as a Director

-As a director, you have several options when it comes to paying yourself.
+As a director, you have several options for paying yourself.
 Understanding these options and their tax implications is crucial for maximising your take-home pay.

 Salary vs. Dividends